 Here we’ll tell you all you need to know on what the requirements are and how you must register.After the information session we’ll open the registrations for the trip.

-Registration will close one week later on the 27th at midnight.
+Registration will close one week after the info session.
 After this we’ll go through all the registrations and select the 15 most motivated students that will join us on the trip.
 After registrations close we’ll try to inform you as soon as possible whether you’ve been selected!

 Fill out the form and send your motivation letter and CV to firstname.lastname@example.org